What is circumcision?

 Circumcisions usually heal within 1 to 2 weeks.

 Your baby may be fussy after circumcision.
 Cuddling him close and breastfeeding can help comfort him.
-Most boys do not require special care of the penis after the circumcision is healed.
+Most boys do not need special care of the penis after the circumcision is healed.